Everest Base Camp Trekking cost and Itinerary

 • 360-degree snow-capped mountain views and an unforgettable journey at Kalapatthar.

-• The Everest Base Camp Trek is home to scattered Sherpa communities, each with a unique lifestyle and solid cultural influence.
+• The Everest Base Camp Trek is home to scattered Sherpa communities, each with its unique lifestyle and significant cultural influence.

 • Immerse yourself in the biological diversity of Sagarmatha National Park.